freezer-glp/Daedalus/README.md

 Just input the containrID of  the container you want to remove.But you can not remove a running container using this method.
 ###Forceremove
 Just input the containrID of  the container you want to forceremove.No matter running or stopped container can be removed.But it can cause unpredictable problem，which is not  recommended.

+##TODO
+Future work are as follows:

+* Container search:get containerID trough appID.
+* Container inspect:get more detailed info about a specific container
+* Image management:manage your images.
+* etc

+##Feedback
+Any feedback and suggestion are highly appreciated.

+E-mail:gonglingpu@foxmail.com